Angel2367716/TriviaGame/pseudocode.md

         iii)on the reults function
             -subwrapper, append, h3, "unanswered:" , plus game dot unaswered, plus closing h3
         <!--move to step12-->
-9)Work on click method
+9)Work on click method ✅
-    a)start with giving the e paramether for the click method function i)clear the interval inside the function <!--we are clearing the interval because we don't want the timer to be running after we already clicked the button.
+    a)start with giving the e paramether for the click method function ✅ i)clear the interval inside the function <!--we are clearing the interval because we don't want the timer to be running after we already clicked the button.
 We want it to stop at that point-->
-            *clearInterval
-            *(timer)
+            *clearInterval✅
+            *(timer)✅
-        ii)create an if event <!--think on what is it that you clicked-->
-            *$, e.target, .data, "name", ==, questions, game, .currentQuestion, .correctAnswer {run the game funtion for correctly answered questions}, else {run the game.function of the incorrect answered questions}
+        ii)create an if event <!--think on what is it that you clicked-->✅ *$, e.target, .data, "name", ==, questions, game, .currentQuestion, .correctAnswer {run the game funtion for correctly answered questions}, else {run the game.function of the incorrect answered questions}
             <!--At this point go to 10 and 11 console log them with either win or lose message to make sure it is working-->

 10)Work on answeredCorrectly method
-    a)Clear the interval
+    a)Clear the interval✅
-    b)add to correct value
+    b)add to correct value✅
         i)game,.correct,++
-    c)changed the html file to reflect changes i)$, #, subwrapper, .html, html-header-element, win-message
+    c)changed the html file to reflect changes i)$, #, subwrapper, .html, html-header-element, win-message✅
     d)add a way to take the player to the next question, or determines whether the player is on the last question and if so takes the player to the results screen i)start with an if else statment
             -if, game, .currentQuestion, ==, questions, .length, -1 {setTimeout, game, .results, 3*1000}